Brand Guidelines

 UNHURRIED

 The buildings have been here a long time.
 The voice should sound like it.
-Avoid urgency tactics, breathless adjectives, and exclamation points.
+No urgency tactics, no breathless adjectives, no exclamation points.

 03